ivoa/vo-dml/doc/guide/index.md

 # Introduction

-VO-DML is defined formally in an [IVOA Standard](https://www.ivoa.net/documents/VODML/index.html), this guide is intended to offer practical assistance to those who want to use VO-DML to create data models, and then create code that can serialize those models to various formats.
+VO-DML is defined formally in an [IVOA Standard](https://www.ivoa.net/documents/VODML/index.html), however, this guide is intended to offer practical assistance to those who want to use VO-DML to create data models, and then create code that can serialize those models to various formats.